sourcegraph/go-selenium/README.md

 The `WebDriverT` and `WebElementT` interfaces make test code cleaner.
-Each method in `WebDriver` and `WebElement` has a corresponding method in the `*T` interfaces that omits the error from the return values and instead calls `t.Errorf` upon encountering an error.
+Each method in `WebDriver` and `WebElement` has a corresponding method in the `*T` interfaces that omits the error from the return values and instead calls `t.Fatalf` upon encountering an error.
 For example:

 ```go
 package mytest